bond-kaneko/go-test-watcher/README.md

 # Go Test Watcher

-A simple library to watch Go files for changes and automatically run tests when changes are detected.
+A simple command-line tool that watches Go files for changes and automatically runs tests when changes are detected.

 ## Features